Reduce inequality within and among countries.

 MJF Kids Programme

-3500 boys and girls from less fortunate plantation and rural communities are strengthened with educational support through the MJF Kids program.
 The MJF Kids Programme provides underprivileged children from low income families in 8 locations across Sri Lanka, with education, life skills/vocational training required to overcome the challenges faced by them due to extreme poverty and ensuing social issues.
-This year, 1369 young boys and girls from less privileged, plantation and rural communities are supported with scholarship programs and educational support.
+To date, 3500 children from low - income plantation and rural communities are strengthened with educational support. in FY 23/24, 1369 young boys and girls from less privileged, plantation and rural communities are supported with scholarship programs and educational support.
+Highlights in FY 24/25 - 1) Number of beneficiaries - 852 beneficiaries

 Vocational Training Programme

-Vocational training provided for nearly 7,000 youth in carpentry, dress making, IT and graphics.
-In their efforts to inspire female youth entrepreneurs, the MJF Center, Kalkudah launched a beauty culture program for young women.
-In just 6 months, the course has graduated 25 young women who are makeup artists and salon owners.
-Their new Aari work embroidery and needlework course has also graduated 60 young women with the skills to become professional designers and seamstresses.
+Vocational training provided for nearly 7,000 youth in carpentry, dress making, IT and graphic design with nationally accredited courses offered as well.
+In their efforts to inspire female youth entrepreneurs, the MJF Center, Kalkudah in the East of Sri Lanka offers women in rural regions training in beauty culture and embroidery helping them launch their own businesses following their graduation.
+The course has graduated 25+ young women who are makeup artists and salon owners.

-The Curtiss Institute of Design Technology program is a part of the MJF Charitable Foundation Moratuwa and Kalkudah Centers.
+The Curtiss Institute of Design Technology is a programme administered by the MJF Charitable Foundation in the West, South, and East of Sri Lanka.
 It is an IT skills training program that fulfils all national competency standards of the Tertiary and Vocational Education Commission (TVEC).
-Over 6000 youth and adults have benefited from the courses offered in IT and graphic design.
+Over 6000 youth, adults, and youth with disabilities have benefited from the courses offered in IT and graphic design.
+Highlights in FY 24/25 - 1) Number of beneficiaries - 180

 Rainbow Horizons Programme

 The People's market falls within the scope of the Small Entrepreneur Program.
 It was initiated in the aftermath of COVID-19 to help revive small enterprises and support individuals who were made unemployed by the pandemic.
-Today the Peoples Market takes place every quarter at the Moratuwa or Weligama Centers.
+Today the Peoples Market takes place every quarter in the West, South and East of Sri Lanka.
 Each market supports up to 100 small businesses, female-led enterprises and entrepreneurs with disabilities.
 The Markets attract a footfall between 700 to 1700 shoppers, allowing small enterprises to grow their networks.
+Highlights in FY 24/25 - 1) Number of beneficiaries - 319

 Empowering Plantation Community